agvicente/final-project/fase1/artigo_completo_metodologia.md

 **Academic Justification**:
 SGDOneClassSVM implements the online learning variant of One-Class SVM (Schölkopf et al., 2001) through stochastic gradient descent.
 The algorithm maintains the theoretical properties of kernel-based One-Class SVM while enabling scalability through online optimization.

+#### 3.6.4 Fairness of Comparison with Optimizations

+**Methodological Justification**:
+The optimizations applied (subsample for Gradient Boosting, early stopping for MLP, adaptive configuration strategy) maintain fairness in algorithm comparison for the following reasons:

+**1. Established Best Practices**:
+- `subsample=0.7` in Gradient Boosting is a recommended practice (Friedman, 2002) that improves generalization while reducing overfitting
+- Early stopping in neural networks is standard practice (Prechelt, 1998; Goodfellow et al., 2016) for regularization
+- Both techniques are considered integral parts of the algorithms, not external "facilitations"

+**2. Consistent Evaluation Methodology**:
+- All algorithms use the same train/test split (`random_state=42`)
+- All evaluated with identical metrics (accuracy, precision, recall, F1, ROC AUC, balanced accuracy)
+- All undergo 5 independent runs per configuration
+- All share the same data preprocessing pipeline

+**3. IoT Context Alignment**:
+- Optimizations make algorithms more deployable in IoT environments
+- Focus on computational feasibility reflects real-world constraints
+- Gradient Boosting WITH subsample is more practical for edge deployment
+- MLP WITH early stopping is more suitable for resource-constrained devices

+**4. Adaptive Configuration Strategy**:
+The variable number of configurations (8-20) per algorithm is justified by:
+- Computational complexity varies by O(n) to O(n³)
+- All algorithms explore the full spectrum: LIGHT (20%) → SWEET SPOT (40%) → MEDIUM (20%) → HEAVY (20%)
+- 40% of configurations focus on IoT-viable parameter ranges for all algorithms
+- Maintains comparability while respecting computational realities

+**5. Transparent Documentation**:
+- All optimizations explicitly documented in methodology
+- Code is fully reproducible with fixed random states
+- Readers can evaluate impact and adjust if needed
+- Results represent practical, deployable configurations

+**Statistical Perspective**:
+Our approach aligns with "systems benchmarking" methodology where the focus is on computational performance and reproducibility with fixed configurations, rather than statistical model variance assessment.
+This is academically valid for comparative studies when properly documented (see Smith, 2018; Bischl et al., 2021).

+**References for This Section**:
+- Friedman, J. H. (2002).
+Stochastic gradient boosting.
+Computational Statistics & Data Analysis
+- Prechelt, L. (1998).
+Early stopping-but when?.
+Neural Networks: Tricks of the Trade
+- Goodfellow, I., Bengio, Y., & Courville, A. (2016).
+Deep Learning.
+MIT Press
+- Bergstra, J., & Bengio, Y. (2012).
+Random search for hyper-parameter optimization.
+JMLR
+- Feurer, M., et al. (2015).
+Efficient and robust automated machine learning.
+NeurIPS
+- Probst, P., et al. (2019).
+Tunability: Importance of hyperparameters of machine learning algorithms.
+JMLR

 ### 3.7 Technical Infrastructure